bluewhale540/jama-dash/README.md

 python3 server.py
 ```

-At this point the dashboard can be accessed at the IP:8080, where IP is the IP address of the machine the server command was run on.
+At this point the dashboard can be accessed at IP:8080, where IP is the IP address of the machine the server command was run on.
 Again, feel free to detach from the screen/tmux and disconnect from SSH.

+## Usage